-While focusing on providing high-quality coffee items, we have also enriched our product offerings by introducing a selective number of new products to meet our target customers' daily needs.
+While focusing on providing high-quality coffee items, we have also enriched our product offerings by introducing a selective number of new products, such as tea drinks, to meet our target customers' daily needs.
 We will continue to accumulate data insights on customer behavior to introduce new products.
 We believe that selectively diversifying our product offerings will increase customer repurchases and revenue per customer.
-In 2018, we sold close to 90 million coffee and other product items, among which, 30.9% were non-coffee products.
+For the three months ended September 30, 2019, we sold more than 130 million coffee, tea and other product items, among which, 44.9% were non-coffee products.